100 Schnucks Supermarkets will deploy Simbe inventory-tracking robots

 Simbe competes with a number of companies in the retail automation space, including San Francisco-based Bossa Nova, which last year raised $29 million for a robot that scans store shelves for missing inventory.
 Penna Systems eschews wheeled robots for autonomous quadcopters that track store inventory from above.
 U.K. supermarket chain Ocado — one of the world’s largest online-only grocery retailers — has engineered a packing system that uses computer vision to transfer goods.
 And Takeoff Technologies’ platform, which works out of pharmacies, convenience stores, and quick-service restaurants, doubles as a pick-up station, complete with lockers for easy access.

-But Simbe has the benefit of an agreement with SoftBank that will enable it to build 1,000 additional robots within the next months.
+But Simbe has the benefit of an agreement with SoftBank that will enable it to build 1,000 additional robots within the next few months.
 With a $26 million funding round that closed last September, the company looks to be well-positioned for growth.